tpeterz/happy-flix/README.md

 <img src="Readme_Art/MovieArt.jpg" alt="Movie Art" width="300"/>

-## Goals / Questions to be addressed
+## Goals / Questions to be Addressed
 1. Can someone's mood and movie preference be analyzed by AI to suggest the perfect movie for them to watch at a particular time?
 2. Can our AI system choose a variety of different movies depending on user input?
 3. We want the user to use their voice to explain their mood and movie preferences, and then have our Gradio interface display 3 movie titles, and for each movie: